 The Iwokrama Forest is a vast wilderness of nearly one million acres – a protected area and homeland of the Makushi people who have used the forest for generations.
 A unique blend of technology, ancient culture, and traditional knowledge, Iwokrama fulfils its mandate and promise to the world.
 Their mission is to promote conservation and the sustainable and equitable use of tropical rainforests, by undertaking research, training and the development and dissemination of technologies.
 Iwokrama Forest is an extraordinary destination for anyone seeking an authentic retreat to the jungle.

 ROAD FROM LINDEN TO LETHEM

-Once you leave Linden the road changes from good to rough subject to the weather potholes, rocks, mud and corrugations.
+Once you leave Linden the road changes from good to rough, subject to the weather, with potholes, rocks, mud and corrugations.
 But scenery becomes spectacular.
-Despite continues maintenance the weather in the rainy season bridges, mud slides and flooding are constant problems and require yearlong repairs
+Despite continuous maintenance, the weather in the rainy season creates mud slides, and flooding is a constant problems and require yearlong repairs

 Lethem average temperature is between 25 degrees at night and 35 degrees during the day.
 The dry season is from October to March.
 Moderate rains in April and September but heavy rain between May and August.